-A history of five hundred years of medical progress told across the streets of the capital.
+A history of two thousand years of medical progress told across the streets of the capital.

-Learn how a murky world of mercury cures and caffeine enemas, leeches and bloodletting galore was transformed into one of the most respected professions at the cutting edge of science.
+Learn how the ideas of Hippocrates and Galen spawned a murky world of mercury cures and caffeine enemas, leeches and bloodletting galore.
+Only to be transformed into one of the most respected professions at the cutting edge of science.

 Travel through the present day’s medical district taking in renowned institutions including University College Hospital, the General Medical Council and The Wellcome Trust.